r2-studio/robotmon-scripts/documents/rawAPIs.zh.md

 #### `getVirtualButtonHeight()`

-Returns `Number` - The height of the virtual button
+回傳值 `Number` - The height of the virtual button

 ## RBM library APIs